 Laverty Falls Trail at Fundy National Park

-In addition to the dog-friendly campgrounds within Fundy National Park, there are a campsite number of hiking trails to enjoy ranging from easy to pretty challenging.
-One of our favorites is Laverty Falls.
-Striking views of the forest, fall colors, and a curtain waterfall with a swimming hole that you can dip your feet in for a refreshing bookend to your hike.
+In addition to the dog-friendly campgrounds within Fundy, there are a campsite number of hiking trails to enjoy ranging from easy to pretty challenging.
+One of our favourites is Laverty Falls.

 5. Newfoundland and Labrador